Bao Finance (BAO) Price Hits $0.0000

-Bao Finance (BAO) traded flat against the dollar during the 1 day period ending at 12:00 PM Eastern on September 3rd.
-In the last week, Bao Finance has traded 5% lower against the dollar.
-Bao Finance has a market cap of $513,107.23 and $0.11 worth of Bao Finance was traded on exchanges in the last 24 hours.
-One Bao Finance token can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Bao Finance (BAO) traded flat against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on September 8th.
+Over the last week, Bao Finance has traded down 96.5% against the U.S. dollar.
+Bao Finance has a total market capitalization of $18,031.29 and $0.38 worth of Bao Finance was traded on exchanges in the last day.
+One Bao Finance token can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.